Tim Robinson (Bernina Northland) - President

 It is an honour to be part of the Chamber of Commerce board.
 Northland is lucky to have a talented group of businesspeople working hard for our region’s economy.
 The networking opportunities that are available through the Chamber are an excellent way to connect with fellow business owners.

 Whangarei has always been my home and I Love it Here!
 I have a genuine passion to see our city and region grow and prosper; to be an exciting and vibrant place to live where there are both traditional and innovative job opportunities and where the community looks after it’s own.

 Danny Douglas (Gilmore Taylor Associates Limited) - Treasurer

-His experience at Gilmore Taylor Associates Limited has helped him to development a keen interest in helping businesses to grow.
-And he enjoys helping clients achieve their goals.
+His experience at Gilmore Taylor Associates Limited has helped to develop a keen interest in helping businesses to grow and achieve their goals.

-Currently Danny is a Business Services Manager at Gilmore Taylor Associates Limited, with a special interest in business advisory services and works with business owners from a wide range of Northland business sectors including;
+Danny has a special interest in business advisory services and works with business owners from a wide range of Northland business sectors including:

 - farming and agriculture,